sunpy/sunpy/doc/source/guide/plotting.rst

 -----------------

-SunPy makes use of `matplotlib <http://matplotlib.org/>`_ for all of its plotting needs as such tries to follow the matplotlib plotting philosophy.
+SunPy makes use of `matplotlib <http://matplotlib.org/>`_ for all of its plotting needs as such it tries to follow the matplotlib plotting philosophy.
 It is therefore useful to go over how matplotlib works as background.

 1. Matplotlib Tutorial